x-yuri/phpunit-selenium/README.md

 Running the test suite
 ---

+Usage
+---

+Run tests with `LEAVE_BROWSER_OPEN_ON_FAILURE=1` environment variable to, as the name says it, leave browser open on failure.

 #### Via Vagrant

 Just run the following Vagrant commands (a minimal version of `v1.7` is required) and everything will be set up for you.
 The first start will take some time which depends on the speed of your connection (and less - speed of your computer):